PeteIG/PRB_Portfolio/README.md

 ## User Stories
 1. As a tech recruiter, I want to easily understand Pete's core competencies and technical skills, so that I can quickly assess if he fits our company's needs.
-•	Met by: Clear categorisation of skills and competencies in the homepage summary, specific project examples, and bio section.

 2. As a startup founder, I want to view examples of Pete's previous projects, including his role and contributions, to evaluate his experience and problem-solving abilities.
-•	Met by: A 'Projects' section showcasing detailed case studies of key projects worked on.

 3. As a potential collaborator, I need to easily find Pete's contact information, so that I can reach out to him for potential partnerships or collaborative projects.
-•	Met by: A visible 'Contact' section with more than one contact option, including a form, and LinkedIn.

 ---